-A retailer of natural gas fuel must submit a $5 registration fee and a Florida Fuel or Pollutants Tax Application
+A retailer of natural gas fuel must submit a Florida Fuel or Pollutants Tax Application

 (Form DR-156) for each location that sells compressed natural gas, liquefied petroleum gas, or a combination of the two for use in a motor vehicle.
 One application

 may be submitted if you own more than one retail station and each station operates under a single Federal Employee Identification Number.
 However, you must provide a

 separate attachment that lists the station name, physical location, and sales tax number for each retail station.
 Form DR-156 is included in the

 Registration Package for Motor Fuel and/or Pollutants Registrants